 Unconvinced, he called all six of her girlfriends but each one said she wasn’t with her.
 Yet, he let it go thinking there might be something she didn’t want to share at this stage.

-A mere one week later the husband came home at 3 in the morning.
-He was drunk and crashed on the bed.
+A mere week later the husband came home at 3 in the morning.
+He was drunk and crashed out on the bed.
 A few hours later when he woke up, she asked him the same question.

 “I went out with my best friend last night.”

 “I don’t have to tell you his name.”

 She took the numbers of his ten best friends and began calling them.
 Every single one of them said, “Yes, of course, he was with me.
 He left very late.”
 One friend went the extra mile and confirmed that her husband was still asleep in his home.

 You borrow your own meaning of a true friend from the joke above.

 Good friends respect each other’s choices and personal space.
 They are like flowers in an assorted bunch.
 Each one enhances the beauty and appeal of the bouquet.
 Each part makes the whole beautiful without taking over the whole.